learn-co-curriculum/python-p3-v2-final-project/README.md

 ## Learning Goals

-- Configure environments with project-specific parameters using Pipenv.
-- Import and use external libraries.
-- Define a Python object model that includes a one-to-many relationship between classes.
+- Implement a Python application that includes a **Command Line Interface**.
-- Implement a set of **Object-Relational Mapping** functions to persist instances of a Python class to a relational database.
+- Implement a set of **Object-Relational Mapping** functions for two or more model classes.
-- Implement a **Command Line Interface** application.
-- Validate user input.
-- Use Python data structures in appropriate context
+- Define a Python object model that includes a one-to-many relationship between two classes.
 - Exercise best practices in CLI design.
+- Exercise best practices in OOP.

 ---